Resources

 When people ask us if window insulation kits work—you know, those classic shrink-wrapping window kits that are almost the equivalent of grocery-store plastic wrap—it’s immediately clear to us that there’s a bigger underlying problem in their house.

 And that problem usually isn’t fixed by using plastic over windows as insulation.
+Depending on where you live, Sealed can pinpoint the real issue and fix it for $0 upfront if your house qualifies.
+Find out how.

 In this article, you’ll find out why—and you’ll also get answers to the following questions: